kottster/kottster/docs/table/customization/custom-actions.md

 Use client-side actions for simple interactions like showing alerts, opening modals, or navigating to other pages.

+Add the [`customActions`](../../ui/table-page-component.md#customactions) prop to the [`TablePage`](../../ui/table-page-component.md) component.
+This prop accepts an array of objects, each representing a custom action.

 ```jsx [app/pages/users/index.jsx]
 import { TablePage } from '@kottster/react';